fabien-gigante/LocatorLodestones/README.md

 Display the distance to the waypoint the player is aiming at:
-- only within a +/-10° angle accuracy
+- only visible if aimed within +/-10° angle
 - using the waypoint color
 - when shown, the experience level is hidden
 - working for standard entity waypoints and lodestone waypoints
-- under a config option (false by default)
+- under a config option: horizontal (x,z), euclidean(x,y,z, when possible) or none (default)

 ![Distance to waypoint](https://github.com/user-attachments/assets/7405aceb-ccc3-47d8-8fa4-5bc7bad90d8b)